Convolutional neural network: Pooling layer

 In this case, every max operation is over 4 numbers.
 The depth dimension remains unchanged (this is true for other forms of pooling as well).

 In addition to max pooling, pooling units can use other functions, such as average pooling or ℓ2-norm pooling.
 Average pooling was often used historically but has recently fallen out of favor compared to max pooling, which generally performs better in practice.

 Due to the effects of fast spatial reduction of the size of the representation, there is a recent trend towards using smaller filters or discarding pooling layers altogether.

-"Region of Interest" pooling (also known as RoI pooling) is a variant of max pooling, in which output size is fixed and input rectangle is a parameter.

-Pooling is a downsampling method and an important component of convolutional neural networks for object detection based on the Fast R-CNN architecture.

-Channel Max Pooling
+Channel max pooling

-A CMP operation layer conducts the MP operation along the channel side among the corresponding positions of the consecutive feature maps for the purpose of redundant information elimination.
+A channel max pooling (CMP) operation layer conducts the MP operation along the channel side among the corresponding positions of the consecutive feature maps for the purpose of redundant information elimination.
 The CMP makes the significant features gather together within fewer channels, which is important for fine-grained image classification that needs more discriminating features.
 Meanwhile, another advantage of the CMP operation is to make the channel number of feature maps smaller before it connects to the first fully connected (FC) layer.
 Similar to the MP operation, we denote the input feature maps and output feature maps of a CMP layer as F ∈ R(C×M×N) and C ∈ R(c×M×N), respectively, where C and c are the channel numbers of the input and output feature maps, M and N are the widths and the height of the feature maps, respectively.
 Note that the CMP operation only changes the channel number of the feature maps.
 The width and the height of the feature maps are not changed, which is different from the MP operation.